How Long Does a Tire Plug Last? Real Timeline

 Why Monitoring Matters After a Plug

-After installing a plug, I always:
+After installing a plug, always:

 • Check pressure regularly